/* * external links open in new window */

 The Chiang Mai Lantern Festival

-The monk ceremony during Yee Peng Festival at Wat Phaotao in Chiang Mai.
-(During the panedmic, this temple was remodeled and this pond no longer exists sadly.
+The monk ceremony during the Yee Peng Festival at Wat Phaotao in Chiang Mai.
+(This temple was remodeled, and this pond no longer exists sadly.)

 One of the big festivals in Chiang Mai is the Yee Peng (also spelled Yi Peng) Festival that’s held during the full moon of the twelfth lunar month every year (usually in November).
 This festival of lights is known as the lantern festival and also coincides with Loy Krathong.
 The best locations for the festival are the Three Kings Monument, Ping River to launch the krathongs (small floats made from banana leaves and flowers) and the bridge over the Ping River.